Access to a computer or a tablet

 Description

-To connect using one of the library’s public computers, all you need is your library card number and password.
-Conditions for borrowing a tablet or laptop vary depending on your library.
+To connect from a public library computer, all you need is your library card number and password.
+Details of how to use a tablet or laptop vary by location.

 Open sessions

-Open sessions are 30 minutes long depending on the availability of work stations that are not reserved.
-The maximum time that these stations can be used each day is for three hours, for a total of 12 hours per week.
-They automatically end on the hour and half hour.
-To avoid being disconnected, you must make a reservation.
+Open sessions are 30 minutes long, depending on computer availability.
+Computers can be used for a maximum of 3 hours per day, up to 12 hours per week.
+Sessions end automatically at half past the hour.
+To avoid being disconnected, you need to make a reservation.

 Sessions by reservation

-• Through a staff member (on site or by phone)
+• Through a staff member, either online or by phone

 • At an open work station

-• At an express work station, on which sessions are limited to 15 minutes
+• At an express work station, the use of which is limited to 15 minutes

 Wireless Internet access

-Users are advised not to carry out online financial transactions from a public computer.
-In addition, it’s important to protect your personal data.
+It is not advisable to carry out online financial transactions on a public computer.
+Be sure to protect your personal data.

-The content viewed on a library computer must not come from an illegal site or run the risk of shocking other users.
+The content you view on a library computer must not come from an illegal site or be likely to be offensive to other users.

-Work stations in the young readers sections of Montréal’s libraries are equipped with content filters.
-Nevertheless, adult companions must ensure that the content viewed by children is appropriate.
+The work stations in the youth sections of the libraries are equipped with content filters.
+Nonetheless, accompanying adults must ensure that children only view appropriate content.